rohitsakala/lpaas/rfds/01-linux-process-as-a-service.md

 ```
 const (
-  // Pending will be the first status
-  jobStatusPending JobStatus = iota
+	unknown status = iota
-  // Running is when the linux process is running
+  // running is when the linux process is running
-  jobStatusRunning
+	running
-  // Stopped is when the client has requested to stop a running process
+  // stopped is when the client has requested to stop a running process
-  jobStatusStopped
+	stopped
-  // Exited is when the process exited itself
+  // exited is when the process exited itself
-  jobStatusExited
+	exited
-  // Failed is when the process has failed
+  // failed is when the process has failed
-  jobStatusFailed
+	failed
 )
 ```